 The Trade Marks Registry was established in the year 1940 in India and currently, it administers the Trademarks Act, 1999.
 The major objective of the Trade Marks Act, 1999 is to register trademarks applied for better protection of trademarks and also to prevent the usage of similar names under similar products/goods in the market.
 Registering a trademark preserves your name and goodwill in that territory.
 You can quickly familiarise your company with the target market with the trademark.
 Trademarks can be used to represent these components as graphics, text, term or combination.
 It can be used by the company's letterhead, service banners and merchandise, publicity brochures, tour cards and many more.
 In essence a trademark will act as a creation or acknowledgment of your company brand name and the services it provides or goods that are sold under the banner.

-The product/services must be classified according to class or classes in order to submit the application for trademark protection to the Indian trademark office.
-The Indian Trademark offices are situated at Mumbai, Delhi, Kolkata, Chennai.
+The product/services must be classified according to class or classes in order to submit the application for trademark protection to the Indian Trademark office.
+The Head Office of the Trade Marks Registry is at Mumbai and branch offices are located at Ahmedabad, Chennai, Delhi and Kolkata.
 The request for the trademark protection must be categorised in the relevant class.
-To that end, India follows the “Nice Classification” classification.
-Section 13 of the Trade Mark Act of 1999 states that the goods and services classified for the purposes of trade mark registration must be classified by the registrar in compliance with the international classification of goods and services.
+The Indian Trademark classification of goods and services is based on the 10th edition of the “NICE Classification” (NCL).
+Section 7 of the Trade Mark Act of 1999 states that the goods and services classified for the purposes of trade mark registration must be classified by the registrar in compliance with the international classification of goods and services.

-The International (Nice) goods and services classification scheme is a system for registering trademarks developed by an Agreement signed at the Diplomatic Conference in Nice on 15 June 1957 and revised in Stockholm, 1967 and Geneva in 1977.
-The Indian trademark office used the new edition of the Nice Classification for the purposes of classification of products and services when reviewing a trademark application filed.
+The International (Nice) Classification of goods and services is a system for registering trademarks developed by an Agreement signed at the Nice Diplomatic Conference in Nice on 15th June, 1957 and revised in Stockholm, 1967 and Geneva in 1977.
+The Indian Trademark office used the 10th edition of the Nice Classification for the purposes of classification of products and services when reviewing a trademark application filed.

 Karnataka Co-Operative Milk Producers Federation has been producing and selling milk and milk products since years and has obtained registrations for their trademark “NANDINI” along with its variants in class 29 for milk and milk products, in English as well as several other languages, with a user date of 1985.
 Nandhini Deluxe, a restaurant chain, which is in the market since the year 1989, applied for registration of their trademark “NANDHINI”, in class 29 for meat, fish, poultry, meat extracts, preserves, dried and cooked fruits and vegetables, jellies, jams, eggs, milk and milk products, edible oils and fats, salad dressings etc.